You’re likely to find them in all walks of life: soccer fields, machine shops, artisan studios, and multinational corporations.

 Rising to the Occasion

-As part of the USDOL’s renewed investment in on-the-job training, several states have moved to add robust apprenticeship programs to their workforce program repertoire.
+As part of USDOL’s renewed investment in on-the-job training, several states have moved to add robust apprenticeship programs to their workforce program repertoire.

 Out west, the California Workforce Association’s Executive Director, Bob Lanter, shared with attendees at the 2019 Workforce Technology Conference that members of his state’s workforce development, education, training, and employment industries have joined forces to form the California Youth Apprenticeship Coalition (CAYAC).
-The group will work alongside statewide subject matter experts to build an integrated and universally-accessible youth apprenticeship system, potentially open to as many as 500,000 Californians by 2029.
+The group will work alongside statewide subject matter experts to build an integrated and universally accessible youth apprenticeship system, potentially open to as many as 500,000 Californians by 2029.

 Considered one of the state’s “best kept secrets,” apprenticeships have grown by over 50 percent since 2014.
 If CAYAC’s plans succeed, the group expects to see California’s apprenticeship pool grow to 750,000, a reduction in student debt by $16 billion, and a decline in youth unemployment by 3 percent.

 In Missouri, there are already 500 registered programs, and almost 15,000 active apprenticeships.
-Through a highly-flexible, “earn while you learn” model, the Missouri Registered Apprenticeships program pays more as a worker, or apprentice, reaches higher productivity levels.
+Through a highly flexible, “earn while you learn” model, the Missouri Registered Apprenticeships program pays more as a worker, or apprentice, reaches higher productivity levels.

-In Maryland, the state’s Department of Labor announced their recently-approved grant will help the Maryland Apprenticeships and Training Program (MATP) continue their mission, which this year reached a noteworthy accomplishment of 10,000 apprentices statewide.
+In Maryland, the state’s Department of Labor announced their recently approved grant will help the Maryland Apprenticeships and Training Program (MATP) continue their mission, which this year reached a noteworthy accomplishment of 10,000 apprentices statewide.
 The MATP reported that the number of apprenticeships has increased by 30 percent since 2016.

 And, in South Dakota, there are 600 apprentices in 154 programs across the state.
 They plan to increase these numbers through 2022, especially in key industries such as healthcare, manufacturing, food service, computer science, and information technology.